Chanoian/cloud-native-bootcamp-iks-full/lab-sysdig-01.md

 ## Prerequisites

 - Connected to IBM Kubernetes cluster with attached Sysdig agent
-- Assumption here is that most of you will use IBM Cloud Shell (due to networking and local tools, like curl)
 - Make sure everytime you create resources that you target the right Kubernetes cluster and namespace

 ```bash